HagEstad Law Group, PLLC logo

 How is the Arizona Statute of Frauds Applied?

 A plain reading of the Statute helps us to understand that no action (or lawsuit) on an alleged real estate contract can be brought in any court unless the person who is being sued has signed the contract.
 In Arizona, this has been construed to mean that only one person needs to actually sign the contract in order for the contract to be enforced, at least in a So, say Bob the Buyer orally agrees to purchase Sam the Seller’s house.
 Sam sends Bob a written contract for the sale of the home to Bob.
 Sam has already signed the contract, but Bob neglects to sign.
 Who can enforce the contract in Arizona?
 Can Sam?
 No. Can Bob?
 Yes, even though he neglected to sign, he can enforce the contract against Sam because he signed the contract.
-This is especially true if Bob has perfomed his duties under the contract, i.e. tendered the purchase price, etc..
+This is especially true if Bob has performed his duties under the contract, i.e. tendered the purchase price, etc..
 In Arizona, if Bob has partly performed, and his performance is unequivocally referable to the Contract, then it can be enforced by the Court.
 (Owens v.
 M. E. Schepp, 182 P.3d 664, 667-668 (2008).

 There are other situations where a court may find an oral real estate contract enforceable despite the Statute of Frauds.
 If you have an oral real estate contract issue in Arizona, call an experienced real estate attorney and let them know about your particular situation.